vmp1/vmp1.github.io/_pages/research.md

 *Universal Basic Income, Taxes, and the Poor* (with Nora Lustig).
 Forthcoming in LSE Public Policy Review.

+*The Impact of COVID-19 on Living Standards: Addressing the Challenges of Nowcasting Unprecedented Macroeconomic Shocks with Scant Data and Uncharted Economic Behavior* (with N. Lustig, F. Sanz, and S. D. Younger).
+Forthcoming in the International Journal of Microsimulation.

 *Short and Long-Run Distributional Impacts of COVID-19 in Latin America* (with Nora Lustig, Guido Neidhöfer, and Mariano Tommasi).
 Forthcoming in Economia. [(Working Paper version)](http://repec.tulane.edu/RePEc/ceq/ceq96.pdf).

 *The Impact of COVID-19 on Inequality and Poverty in Mexico* (with Nora Lustig).
 Estudios